ChrisKonstantinou/pv-emulator-java/README.md

-# pv-emulator-java
+# PV Emulator v2.0
- A pv emulator written in java
+ A simple pv emulator written in java

 This is a sample Main window using javax.swing